Candid thoughts and meager ramblings from our Founder. We hope you find something here that makes your chasm leap a little easier.

 Ageism and Employee Mix

 "The sad truth is that age discrimination laws were written not to protect the ages, but to provide guidelines for organizations when hiring/dismissing.
 If you read the age discrimination act, you will find that it is chock full of loopholes that allow organizations to get away with things like "youthanization RIFs" and other questionable age-related practices.
 There are a lot of amazing people who have been unfairly and illegally dismissed without cause.
 Often due to those loopholes.
 And unless you are someone who has won the genetic lottery and can hide your age through the interview process, finding work after being unfairly aged out of a career is nearly impossible.
 The sharpest hardest working employees I know are those that come with experience.
-And the best employee mix is one that includes older workers side-by-side with younger workers, learning from each other.
+And the best employee mix is one that includes older workers side-by-side with younger workers, learning from and inspiring each other.
 Shame on employers who aren't building toward the best employee mix vs. dumping older workers for no good reason.
 If you've experienced this, hang in there.
 I trust and believe that good people who are skilled and experienced employees, regardless of age, will find work with a company committed to appreciating them."

 "Experience has taught me that accepting a job offer is not a permanent decision.
 If you choose to take the job and you are unhappy, you are free to leave and find another.
 If you take the job and realize you love it, no harm done.
 Enjoy yourself."